Bug report #9604

 Maybe similar to https://www.iconfinder.com/icons/175162/full_trash_icon#size=32

-#35 Updated by Nathan Woodrow about 5 years ago
+#35 Updated by Nathan Woodrow over 5 years ago

 I have gone with a slightly different icon to the ones I posted although it's pretty much the same.
 The remove icon was really too much red and was a bit harsh around all the others on the row.